 I view addiction as the human condition, with a spectrum of severity vs a moral issue or simple choice.
 Every being, including a single-cell amoeba, instinctually moves away from cold and pain and towards warmth and pleasure.
 Some use facebook and food to distract from boredom while others shop, use drugs or sex to move towards pleasure or push away from pain.

-These behaviors become clinical when they interrupt the well-being of our relationships, livelihood, health or harmony.
+These behaviors become “clinically significant” when they interrupt the well-being of our relationships, livelihood, health or harmony.

 Our work together involves a compassionate exploration of your past and patterns, triggers and beliefs to clearly understand the nature of your struggle with addiction.
 We learn self-compassion skills, and the ability to witness our experience with nonjudgment and curiosity vs. habitually reacting to avoid pain or produce pleasure.

-Part of the recovery journey involves learning new skills, including Mindfulness-Based Relapse Prevention and SMART Recovery evidenced-based practices, and cultivating a well-balanced, healthy lifestyle for the mind and body.
+Part of the recovery journey involves learning new skills, including Mindfulness-Based Relapse Prevention or other evidenced-based practices, and cultivating a well-balanced, healthy lifestyle for the mind and body.
 For more information about our training and nutritional support services, click here.

 Understanding that addiction affects the entire family, I also offer support services for parents and loved ones of those struggling with addiction.
 Please click here to learn more about family support and CRAFT: Community Reinforcement and Family Training services.